- Price:$7325 // 8 nights / 6 days fishing

-RIO MARIÉ IS OPEN SEPTEMBER-MID DECEMBER
+RIO MARIÉ IS OPEN SEPTEMBER-JANUARY

-In this area of the Amazon, the fishing season normally runs from September to late December.
+In this area of the Amazon, the fishing season normally runs from September through January.
 This is the dry season for the upper Negro basin, when waters are typically at their lowest and most stable levels.
 That opens the entire river system to fishing, including the many tributaries and lagoons.
 When the floodwaters retreat from the jungle interior after the rainy season, huge populations of peacocks concentrate on shallow sandbars and the entrances to creeks and tributaries.
 Its at this time that peacocks are most aggressive, slamming brightly colored streamers and savagely striking top water flies and poppers.

 Water levels are important when fishing for peacock bass, and understanding how to work around them is a key component to success.
 Low water does not always result in the best fishing, just as high water is not always the worst thing.
 More important is to understand where and how to fish as the water fluctuates.

 Each year’s hydrological cycles vary, but since Rio Marié is a headwaters system, combined with the immensity of its drainage and mobility of the Untamed Amazon, it is much more stable than other regional destinations.